FOREX-Euro firm on safe-haven flow, expectation for inflation uptick

 By Daniel Bases

-Sterling edged to a 4-1/2-year high of $1.6856 after flirting with that milestone for the past month.
-It traded just a tad higher on the day at $1.6809.
+Sterling edged to a 4-1/2 year high against the greenback after flirting with the level for the past month.
 Improving economic activity and the potential buyout of British drugmaker AstraZeneca by U.S. drugmaker Pfizer helped the pound.

-The United States imposed sanctions on seven Russian government officials and 17 companies linked to Russian President Vladimir Putin on Monday in a fresh attempt to force Moscow to back down from its intervention in Ukraine.
+On Monday, the United States imposed sanctions on seven Russian government officials and 17 companies linked to Russian President Vladimir Putin in a fresh attempt to force Moscow to back down from its intervention in Ukraine.

 “Since the onset of the Ukraine crisis the euro has benefited.
 We expect that pattern to continue,” said Michael Woolfolk, global markets strategist at BNY Mellon in New York.